Grupo ACIR: History

 Throughout the 1990s, Grupo ACIR expanded its news programming, complementing Panorama Informativo with other notable broadcasts, including Vector XXI (hosted by José Cárdenas), Acir Radio Noticias, a total information system (with Ana Patricia Candiani and Jesús Martín Mendoza Arriola), and Invertir en México (hosted by Efrén Flores), the first radio program in Mexico focused on economics and finance.

-By early 1995, Grupo ACIR included three stations from ARTSA in Mexico City: XHM-FM 88.9 MHz (Azul 89), XHPOP-FM 99.3 MHz (Digital 99), and XHDFM-FM 106.5 MHz (Amor 106).
+By early 1995, Grupo ACIR included three stations from ARTSA in Mexico City: XHM-FM 88.9 MHz (Azul 89 (now 88.9 Noticias)), XHPOP-FM 99.3 MHz (Digital 99 (now Match FM)), and XHDFM-FM 106.5 MHz (Amor 106 (now Mix)).

 In 1999, stations in Pachuca, Toluca, and Puebla were incorporated.
 Despite Grupo ACIR Puebla's presence, the group lacked full representation in the city and therefore partnered with Corporación Puebla de Radiodifusión for brand operations.

 In 2003, Grupo ACIR introduced advanced audio broadcasting technology.
 That same year, two new formats launched: 88.9 Noticias (focused on news) and La 1260 (targeted at a female audience).

 In 2004, the group launched the Radio Tráfico Total concept, delivering traffic updates every 15 minutes in cities such as Mexico City, Querétaro, Monterrey, Atlanta (USA), and San Diego (USA).
 That year, Grupo ACIR organised the first El Megaconcierto in Mexico City's Zócalo, drawing over 120,000 attendees.
 Attendance records were broken in subsequent years, with 145,000 in 2005 and 155,000 in 2006.

 In 2005, XEPO-AM 1100 kHz (Inolvidable 1100 AM) in San Luis Potosí was sold to Controladora de Medios and converted into an Imagen Radio repeater.
 Grupo ACIR retained XHNB-FM 95.3 MHz, XHQK-FM 98.5 MHz, and XHTL-FM 99.3 MHz in the city.

-In 2006, XEUM-AM 610 kHZ in Valladolid, Yucatán, was sold to Cadena Rasa.
+In 2006, XEUM-AM 610 kHz in Valladolid, Yucatán, was sold to Cadena Rasa.

 On June 1, 2007, Grupo ACIR Puebla was rebranded as Cinco Radio, becoming an independent consortium operated by the Cañedo Castillo family.
 Meanwhile, Corporación Puebla de Radiodifusión continued under the name Grupo ACIR.

 As part of a strategic restructuring in 2009, several stations were disincorporated, including: